 1.1 Scope of procedure, threshold

-- Simplified proceedings can be applied if the action concerns a proprietary claim and the value of the action does not exceed an amount which corresponds to EUR 2 000 on the main claim and to EUR 4 000 together with collateral claims.
+The simplified procedure rules are applied to domestic cases which concern proprietary claims and the value of which does not exceed an amount corresponding to 2,000 euros for the main claim and to 4,000 euros together with collateral claims.

 1.2 Application of procedure

 Under subsection 405(3) of the Code of Civil Procedure, courts may hear cases following simplified rules without having to make a separate ruling concerning this fact.
 Courts hear actions following simplified rules at their reasonable discretion having regard only to the general procedural principles.
 In the simplified procedure, courts guarantee that the fundamental rights and freedoms and the essential procedural rights of the participants in proceedings are observed and that participants in proceedings are heard if they so request.
 A court session need not be held for this purpose.
 Participants in proceedings must still be notified of their right to be heard by the court.
 Courts may simplify the procedure, but are not obliged to do so.

 When hearing an action in the simplified procedure, a court may:

 - minute procedural acts only to the extent the court deems it necessary, and preclude the right to file any objections to the minutes;